Sony Picture Profiles Explained - How To Create Film Simulations With Your Sony Camera

 Benefits of Using Sony Picture Profiles

 The picture profile menu was designed to help videographers change certain parameters, such as color, detail, or gamma curve.
-While they were created with video in mind, Sony’s picture profile can also be used to get great JPEGs straight out of camera.
+While it was created with video in mind, Sony’s picture profile menu can also be used to get great JPEGs straight out of camera.

 Here are some of the benefits of using them: